mkapcs0402-design/GitSync/Documentation.md

 ![Application observer panel](https://i.postimg.cc/5yGs9pfM/app.png)

 - Enable the application observer feature
-    - This will prompt you to enable the GitSync Accessibility Service
+    - This will prompt you to enable the `Git Sync Accessibility Service`
     - This service is used to watch for the selected app being opened and closed (ignoring keyboards)
     - No data is collected or stored
 - Select an application to watch